Prime vertex-minors of a prime graph: Introduction

 A vertex $v$ of a graph $G$ is \emph{non-essential} if at least two of $G\setminus v$, $G*v\setminus v$, and $G/v$ are prime.
-Allys~{\cite[Theorem~4.3]{Allys1994iso}} proved that every prime graph with more than $4$ vertices which is not locally equivalent to a cycle graph has a non-essential vertex.
-We prove that such graphs have at least $2$ non-essential vertices.
+Allys~{\cite[Theorem~4.3]{Allys1994iso}} proved that every prime graph with more than $4$ vertices has a non-essential vertex unless it is locally equivalent to a cycle.
+We prove that, indeed, such graphs have at least two non-essential vertices.

-\begin{theorem} Every prime graph with at least $5$ vertices has at least $2$ non-essential vertices unless it is locally equivalent to a cycle graph. \end{theorem}
+\begin{theorem} Every prime graph with at least four vertices has at least two non-essential vertices unless it is locally equivalent to a cycle. \end{theorem}

+As a corollary, we deduce the following strengthening of Allys~{\cite[Theorem~5.3]{Allys1994iso}}.
+For a positive integer $n$, let $H_{n}$ be the graph on $\{v_1,v_2,\ldots,v_n\}$ such that for every $i$ and $j$ with $1 \le i < j \le n$, $v_i$ is adjacent to $v_j$ if and only if $i$ is even or $j$ is odd; see Figure~\ref{fig:Gvn}.
+We note that if $n$ is odd, then $v_n$ is a unique vertex of degree $n-1$ in $H_n$.